Middle

 1:10000Elite (TD5)

-Note: Distances subject to change as course setting moves from almost complete to entirely complete.
+Note: Distances and climb subject to change as course setting moves from almost complete to entirely complete.

 Organizing Team